txoof/epdlib/README.md

 layout_obj.layout = l

 # create a dictionary with the values that will be pushed to each block
+# note that is is not necessary to update the DrawBlocks if they are fully configured
 update = {
     'tux_img': './images/tux.png',
     'pangram_a': 'The quick brown fox jumps over the lazy dog.',
     'pangram_b': 'Pack my box with five jugs of liquor.',
     'pangram_c': 'Jackdaws love my big sphinx of quartz.',
-    'text': 'A pangram or holoalphabetic sentence is a sentence using every letter of a given alphabet at least once. '}
+    'text': 'A pangram or holoalphabetic sentence is a sentence using every letter of a given alphabet at least once.
+This text is not anti-aliased'}

 # update the layout with the data in the dictionary and send each item to the proper block
 layout_obj.update_contents(update)